Environmental Studies Program Minors

 • ENG 230 Intro to Environmental Literature

-• HIST 215 Food and World History
+• HIST 215 Food in World History

-• HIST 273 Introduction to Environmental History
+• HIST 273 Introduction to Global Environmental History

 • LAW 201 Introduction to Environmental Law and Policy